 - Copy an existing API key or click the Create A Key button.

-If you're worried that an API key has been compromised, or you're simply no longer using the integration that was accessing your account through a particular API key, MailChimp makes it possible to disable that API key.
-To disable the API key, follow these steps:
+If you're worried that an API key has been compromised, or you no longer use the integration that was accessing your account through a particular API key, you can disable that API key.
+Follow the steps below to disable the API key.

-- Click your profile name to open the Account Panel and choose
+- Click your profile name to expand the Account Panel, and choose

 - Click the